-The proposed bill, if enacted, would amend current statutes regarding the conduct of elections by requiring the governing bodies that hold elections to explicitly acknowledge the canvass of the election "without prejudice."
-This new language would be inserted into existing provisions, ensuring that the acknowledgment is a formal part of the election process for various governing bodies, including county boards, the Secretary of State, and city or town governing bodies.
-The bill also clarifies that the acknowledgment must occur within specified timeframes following the election.
+The proposed bill, if enacted, would amend current statutes regarding the conduct of elections in Arizona by requiring the governing bodies that hold elections to explicitly acknowledge the canvass of the election "without prejudice."
+This new language would be inserted into existing statutes, specifically sections 16-642 and 16-646, and would apply to various governing bodies, including county boards, the Secretary of State, and city or town governing bodies.
+The bill also clarifies that the acknowledgment must occur within specified timeframes following the election and includes provisions for special districts to present their canvass to the board of supervisors.

 Statutes affected: Introduced Version: 16-642, 16-646, 16-673